-Maybe you have heard of the phrase “Emergency Fund” before but don’t know exactly what it means.
-This article will outline the benefits of an emergency fund, how to create one, and why we believe COVID-19 stressed the significance of being financially prepared .
+You may have heard of the phrase “Emergency Fund” before, but perhaps you don’t know specifically what it meant.
+This blog will highlight exactly what an emergency fund is, how to create one, and why we believe COVID-19 stressed the importance of being prepared.

 • An Emergency Fund is used as preparation for large, unexpected expenses.